ohhsodead/arisen-studio/.github/README.md

 Download and run the latest version of the Windows installer, "ArisenMods.Installer.Windows.exe" from the [releases](https://github.com/ohhsodead/Arisen-Mods/releases/latest) page.

 ## Bug Reports
-Arisen Mods isn't perfect.
+Arisen Studio isn't perfect.
 If you encounter any issues, you are encouraged to submit bug reports through our [issue tracker](https://github.com/ohhsodead/Arisen-Mods/issues/new).
 Please make your reports as detailed as possible.
 Be sure to include any exception messages you get (if any), and give steps showing how we can reproduce the behavior you encountered.

 ## Contributing

 You're also welcome to submit any pull requests with fixes and suggestions, like additional features for making this project even more great.
 Please open an issue so we can discuss things before going further, maybe we can work on this together!

-If you like Arisen Mods, then feel free to contribute with a *small donation*, I'd really appreciate it!
+If you like Arisen Studio, then feel free to contribute with a *small donation*, I'd really appreciate it!
 [PayPal](https://www.paypal.com/donate/?hosted_button_id=DFEYRZVJWAC4E) (Funds are mainly to cover the high server costs)

 ### Translations